SURFnet/stepup-tiqr-poc/README.md

 - uses google chart api instead of phpqrencode (bad idea except for testing/demo purposes!)
 - using error_log for logging

-Goal is to have a simple tiqr demo that can be run with the php builtin web server.

 Install
 ===